Decatur, Indiana: Government

 The government consists of a mayor and a city council.
 The mayor is elected in citywide vote.
 The city council consists of five members.
 Four are elected from individual districts.
 One is elected at-large.
 A clerk-treasurer is also elected in citywide vote.

 Education

 The local high school in Decatur is Bellmont High School; approximately 700 students attend BHS.
 Local elementary and middle school students attend Bellmont Elementary School and Bellmont Middle School.
 St. Joseph Catholic School serves students in grades K-8.
 Zion Lutheran School, Wyneken Memorial Lutheran School, and St. Peter-Immanuel Lutheran School also serve students in grades PK-8.

 Decatur has a public library, a branch of the Adams Public Library System.

 Media

 Decatur is home to one newspaper, The Decatur Daily Democrat, which was founded in 1857.
+Local Bellmont High School also operates a 24/7, student-run radio station, 103.5 Brave Nation.